Capital-Economics-IT/ce_api_examples/README.md

 This endpoint provides access to our _live_ economic series metadata.

+_If you want to use the development system then add `/dev` to the URL._

 ### Query Parameters

 The query parameters for the metadata endpoint are as follows: